WindoC/prc-law-kb/API.md

 # API Documentation

-This document provides comprehensive information about all API endpoints in the Macau Law Knowledge Base application.
+This document provides comprehensive information about all API endpoints in the PRC Law Knowledge Base application.

 ## Base URL